Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Foam guards consist of pieces of foam that rest in your gutters to stop debris.
-They're light and easy to install.
+• Foam guards consist of pieces of foam that rest in your gutters to catch debris.
+They're lightweight and easy to install.
 On average, you can expect to pay $2.46 per linear foot for foam guards.

-• Screen guards have large holes that allow water to pass through while keeping out debris.
-On average, you can expect to spend $4.40 per linear foot for screen guards.
+• Brush guards are made of large brush bristles that partially obstruct your gutters, allowing water to pass through while catching debris.
+On average, you can expect to pay $4.05 per linear foot for brush guards.

-• Mesh guards have smaller holes than screen guards and similarly stop debris while letting water filter through.
-Mesh guards are durable and let debris slide off rather than sit on your gutters.
+• Mesh guards have smaller holes than screen guards and similarly catch debris while letting water filter through.
+Mesh gutter guards are durable and help debris slide off rather than sit on top of your gutters.
 On average, you can expect to pay $4.14 per linear foot for mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.